srsapireddy/OpenLANE_EDA/README.md

 Θ < T - S - SU
 Θ = Combinational delay which includes clk to Q delay of launch flop and internal propagation delay of all gates between launch and capture flop
 T = Time period, also called the required time
 S = Setup time.
-As demonstrated below, signal must settle on the middle (input of Mux 2) before clock transits to 1 so the delay due to Mux 1 must be considered, this delay is the setup time.
+As demonstrated below, the signal must settle on the middle (input of Mux 2) before the clock transits to 1 so the delay due to Mux 1 must be considered, this delay is the setup time.

 ![Image](https://github.com/srsapireddy/Images/blob/main/219.png?raw=true) </br>

-SU = Setup uncertainty due to jitter which is temporary variation of clock period.
-This is due to non-idealities of PLL/clock source.
+SU = Setup uncertainty due to jitter which is a temporary variation of the clock period.
+This is due to non-idealities of the PLL/clock source.

 ![Image](https://github.com/srsapireddy/Images/blob/main/220.png?raw=true) </br>
 ![Image](https://github.com/srsapireddy/Images/blob/main/221.png?raw=true) </br>